In this guide we’ll take a look at the best nail guns for the money.

 The magazine holds up to 100 nails or staples.
 It can be used with up to 50mm 18-gauge brad nails or 40mm 18-gauge light duty staples.
 The kit included 200 X 40mm nails and 200 X 32mm staples.

 This is a very handy and versatile tool that makes it the best nail gun for anything from fitting insulation or hardboard sheeting to small craft projects.
 It offers great value for money for such a powerful and versatile tool.

 The magazine takes 100 nails and loading nails is simple.
 The nail gun comes in a blow moulded plastic case.
 To ensure the nails are full driven home you need to apply some pressure when firing.
 Any nails that remain proud can easily be finished off with a tap of a claw hammer.

 This Stanley TRE550Z Electric Staple/Nail Gun is another multipurpose tool that can be used with nails or staples.
 It is light and comfortable to use, and the magazine is easy to load.
 It can be used on high or low settings depending on the task.

 The gun is suitable for use with nails up to 15 mm and 14 mm heavy duty staples making it ideal for lightweight tasks.

-This nail gun is the ideal replacement for a manual staple gun and is suitable for light DIY projects, smaller woodworking projects and craft applications.
+This is a cheap nail gun that is an ideal replacement for a manual staple gun and is suitable for light DIY projects, smaller woodworking projects and craft applications.

 Nail Gun Buying Guide